 - Cloud Adapter and its Cloud ID

-- Smartphone or tablet with the latest version of the Videoloft app, which is available both on iOS and Android devices
+- A computer or smartphone.
+If you’re using our app, make sure you have the latest version – available both on iOS and Android devices

-Videoloft cloud can be installed in a few minutes through the Videoloft app.
+Videoloft cloud can be installed in a few minutes through the Videoloft app or website.
 In addition, you don’t even need to be on site to install Videoloft cloud: it can be installed remotely as long as the Cloud Adapter is plugged into a network on site.
 Also, you won’t need to worry about port forwarding or router configuration.

 Cloud compatible IP cameras

 Furthermore, Videoloft is also compatible with a wide range of CCTV cameras which support ONVIF.
 ONVIF is an international standard that most camera manufacturers have adopted.
 However, there is little consistency in the way that they have implemented it, so different cameras support different features.

 A few cameras will have ONVIF enabled straight out of the box, but most will need some amount of configuration before they can be used to connect an IP camera to the cloud.
 For example, they may need one or all of the steps below completed in their camera’s web UI: